Anthophila/codeql-action/README.md

     steps:
     - uses: actions/checkout@v1
       with:
-        submodules: recursive // you can omit this if your repository doesn't use submodules
+        submodules: recursive // omit this if your repository doesn't use submodules
     - uses: Anthophila/codeql-action/codeql/init@master
       with:
         languages: go, javascript // comma separated list of values from {go, python, javascript, java, cpp, csharp} (not YET ruby, sorry!)